Skinner scores 3 to lead Sabres to 5-1 win over Kings

 Bogosian scored with 15 seconds left in the second, the eighth straight goal allowed by the Kings in 56:40 of game time after giving up four goals in the third period of a 7-2 loss to the New York Islanders on Thursday.

-Doughty got the Kings on the scoreboard with 7:44 left in the third with Los Angeles' third power-play goal in two games after starting the season 0 for 22.
+Doughty got the Kings on the scoreboard with 7:44 left in the third.
+It was Los Angeles' third power-play goal in two games after starting the season 0 for 22, but little else has gone right for them recently.

+Outscored 21-5 during their current losing streak, the Kings held a closed-door meeting that lasted nearly 20 minutes after their latest defeat.

+Kings defenseman Jake Muzzin said the team did not have "enough passion and fire to win games right now.

+"We've accepted being okay.
+It's not okay.
+It's not working.
+It's going to be a long year, guys will be moved if this continues," Muzzin said.

-Skinner completed his first hat trick since Dec.
+The Sabres were more than happy to take advantage of the Kings' struggles, with Skinner completing his first hat trick since Dec.
 15, 2015, with an empty-netter with 25 seconds remaining.

 The Sabres took a 1-0 lead at 10:24 of the first.
 Pominville scored on the rebound of a shot by Eichel.
 The goal withstood a review after the Kings challenged for interference as Pominville's stick and skate made contact with Quick's right leg as the goalie was sprawled on the ice.